tari-labs/tari-university/src/cryptography/Rank-1-Constraint-Systems/R1CS-Constraint-Systems.md

  In fact, using the Arithmetic Circuit above, one can quickly check that,   s  =  [ 1 ,  3  , 35 , 9 , 27 , 30 ].

  Now, about the vectors  a , b  and  c :   Each triple    ( a , b , c )    corresponds to each equation (actually each gate) in the Arithmetic Circuit.
-Since each equation has three terms, a  1  in either $a$ , $b$  or  $c$  indicates the appearance of the corresponding variable in the equation.
+Since each equation has three terms, a  1  in either  a  ,  b  or  c   indicates the appearance of the corresponding variable in the equation.
 The constraints are therefore,

 		sym_1 = x * x   satisfied if	a = [ 0 , 1 , 0 , 0 , 0 , 0 ] ,
 							b = [ 0 , 1 , 0 , 0 , 0 , 0 ] ,  and